rouskinlab/dreem/docs/source/dreem/formats/output.rst

                 "sequence": "CACAGTCGAAAGACTGTG", # sequence for the section "structure": "(((((((....)))))))",  # structure for the section, predicted suing RNAstructure

-                # Attributes for each cluster
+                # Attributes for each cluster (see Modules/Aggregate/key algos/counting mutations).
                 "pop_avg": # Cluster name. "pop_avg" is the population average, i.e. the un-clustered bitvector.
                            # Clusters are named K(total # of clusters)_(cluster #), e.g. K2_1, K2_2, K3_1, K3_2, K3_3, etc.
                 {